risi-kondor/GElib/README.md

 Documentation for the PyTorch API is at https://risi-kondor.github.io/GElib/.

 GElib is released under a combination of the Mozilla Public License v.
 2.0. and a custom noncommercial license to be found in the file NONCOMMERCIAL.TXT.
-The latter also applies to the `cnine` component of the package. commercial use requires a licence from the author(s).
+The latter also applies to the `cnine` component.
+Commercial use requires a licence from the author(s).